openmrs/openmrs-book-developer-manual/en/README.md

 If you find yourself eager to get started, we've also included some practical advice on specific steps you can take right away to start doing development with the OpenMRS platform.

+#### This is _your_ book!

 As with much of free and open source software, what you're reading is a **"living" and evolving resource!**

-> You can contribute to this book at [github.com/openmrs](https://github.com/openmrs/openmrs-book-developer-manual)
+> You can contribute to this book at [github.com/openmrs/openmrs-book-developer-manual](https://github.com/openmrs/openmrs-book-developer-manual)

 We welcome your feedback on this book.
 We want to know if it helps you get started as an OpenMRS developer, and what might be missing.
-You can make comments directly in the online version of this book, or send your feedback to [community@openmrs.org.](mailto:community@openmrs.org) We're ready to use your comments and input as we update this resource.
+Read about [contributing](https://github.com/openmrs/openmrs-book-developer-manual/blob/master/CONTRIBUTING.md) to learn how to use the GitBook editor to make change requests via GitHub pull requests.
+If you are not up for proposing edits, you can send your feedback to [community@openmrs.org.](mailto:community@openmrs.org) or bring it up on [OpenMRS Talk](https://talk.openmrs.org/).
+We're ready to use your comments and input as we update this resource.

 ### Who Should Read This Book